Roger Linn: Linn Electronics

 In 1979, Roger Linn and Alex Moffett founded Linn Moffett Electronics, soon renamed Linn Electronics, to develop Linn's design for a drum machine that used samples.
-It would be called LM-1 for Linn/Moffett/1.
+It was named LM-1 for Linn/Moffett/1.
 Moffett left the company in 1982.
 Linn used his new drum machine and performed with Leon Russell on his album Life and Love in 1979.

 LM-1

 In 1980, Roger Linn released the LM-1 Drum Computer.
 It was one of the first programmable drum machines and the first to use samples of acoustic drums.
 Linn wanted a machine that would produce more realistic sounds and offer more than preset patterns.
 The LM-1 became a staple of 1980s pop music and helped establish drum machines as credible tools.
 It appeared on records by artists including the Human League, Gary Numan, Mecano, Icehouse, Michael Jackson, Queen, Tears For Fears and particularly Prince.

 LinnDrum

 In 1982, Linn released the cheaper and more stable LinnDrum, which was a commercial success.
 It was cheaper and more widely produced than his first drum machine, the Linn LM-1,.
 It was used by artists and producers including Trevor Horn, Mark Knopfler, Naked Eyes, Stock Aitken Waterman, Sandy Vee and Justin Hayward.